-People with an RN designation will do simple nursing care, such as recording patient symptoms, working with simple medical equipment, educating patients on diseases and illnesses, and work in close consultation with doctors and other nurses.
+People with an RN designation will do simple nursing care, such as recording patient symptoms, working with simple medical equipment, educating patients on diseases and illnesses, and working in close consultation with doctors and other nurses.

 Job and Salary Potential

-Diploma or associate’s degree – 51%
+- Diploma or associate’s degree – 51%

-Bachelor’s degree – 37%
+- Bachelor’s degree – 37%

-Graduate degree – 23%
+- Graduate degree – 23%

-High school – 6%
+- High school – 6%

 Another Good Reason to Earn Your BSN – It May Be a Requirement in 2020

-According to the American Association of the Colleges of Nursing, the Institute of Medicine (IOM) recently released a report on the nursing profession.
-In that report, the IOM recommended that the number of nurses with a BSN increase from 50% to 80% by 2020.
+According to the American Association of Colleges of Nursing, the Institute of Medicine (IOM) recently released a report recommending that the number of nurses with a BSN increase from 50% to 80% by 2020.

 According to the AACN, many hospitals and other medical facilities are following the IOM guidelines and strongly encouraging ADN-prepared RNs to earn their BSN within five years of graduation.